 You must have at least the equivalent of a major in psychology, including research experience in psychology and a broad array of undergraduate courses in psychology.
 If your degree is in another field or if you had a minor in psychology, either do a second undergrad degree in psychology or take sufficient courses as an unclassified student to have the equivalent of a psychology major.
 Program details can be found in our Undergraduate Program area on our website.
 Information on becoming an unclassified student can be found here.

 If your degree is a three-year Bologna-compliant degree from a research-intensive European university, it is likely to be acceptable as a basis for admission to graduate studies at UBC.
 If this does not describe your degree, then complete the equivalent of an additional 30 credits as an unclassified student with most of those being upper level courses.
 These courses should include some laboratory experience.
-Refer to our Admission Requirements page for more information.
+Refer to our Admission Requirements page for more information, including country-specific minimum requirements.

 Both the BA and BSc degree in psychology will be accepted, and an Honours degree is not required provided you have the equivalent research experience in the form of lab courses or directed studies.
 Students should however realize that some faculty may prefer an Honours student.

-All applicants are required to take the GRE General test; the GRE Psychology subject test is optional and cannot be used to substitute for the GRE General test.
+*Note: GRE test is not required for 2020-2021 Admissions cycle if you are unable o take it for COVID-19 related reasons.
+All applicants are encouraged to take the GRE General test; the GRE Psychology subject test is optional and cannot be used to substitute for the GRE General test.
 Your GRE results must be no more than 5 years old at the time you submit them to us.

 Each potential supervisor gives different weight to parts of the application.
 Reference letters can provide insight into your potential as a graduate student beyond what is provided by your transcript.
 Get to know faculty members who may write you a letter by working in their labs or taking seminar courses with them.
 Approach them early about writing a reference.
 Outline the reason for the request (admissions, scholarships, etc.) and provide background material they can use (e.g., a personal statement, outline of research experience, transcripts), as specific letters are more persuasive.
 Try to learn if they feel they can write a strong recommendation and provide a way for them to decline rather than have them write a lukewarm letter.
 Remember, many faculty members write dozens of such letters each year.
 Find a way to stand out.
 The American Psychological Society published an interesting article in the Observer (18:5, May 2005) on effective letters of reference.